 Bring It All Together

-A good computer program will help you track all of these small decisions and show you the results over time.
-A good computer program will help you see where large changes are being made so that they don't skew the results.
+A good computer program will help you track all the small decisions and changes made every day… and allow you to evaluate the results over time.
+A good computer program will also help you see when large changes are being made so that they don't skew the results.
 A good computer program will also show you who is making the changes - which creates opportunities for good communication and training.